 Understanding Surrogate Compensation & Pay

-Most aspiring surrogates are motivated by altruism.
-Their primary goal is helping others create or grow their own families.
-Even with these motives, compensation remains a strong consideration among many would-be surrogates.
-It is normal to compare benefits and compensation from agency to agency as you look for the best fit for you.
+Most aspiring surrogates are motivated by altruism and the goal of helping others create or grow their families.
+It is understood that compensation plays a role in the decision making process for potential surrogates, and it is normal to compare benefits and compensation packages from agency to agency as you look for the best fit for you.
 What you’re likely to find is that comparing benefits isn’t as straightforward as you might think.

 Growing Generations is quite proud of our competitive benefits package.
 We’re also incredibly proud of being one of the only agencies to share their complete benefits package with everyone who requests it, without any commitment or obligation.